malcprentice/malcprentice.github.io/Exams-TOEIC overview.md

 		* e.g. "WHat will the woman say" - you have to guess, she hasn't said it in audio.
 * Listening 4 - Talks
 	* Questions are in order (answer to first question is at beginning of listening)
+	* Answer quickly and then read the next question.
+Especially read the diagrams.
+	* AS always, synonyms ("from the top" = CEO)
+	* Pay attention to who will do what
+	* Answer as you listen, but don't get distracted by Q2 answer and forget to listen to Q3.
 * General tips
 	* Answer as quickly as you can, then look at the next question.
 Try to guess what is coming.
 	* Answer every question - wrong answer do not get minus points